Austre Grimevannet

-Østre Grimevann or Austre Grimevannet is a lake in the municipality of Lillesand in Agder county, Norway.
+Austre Grimevannet is a lake in Lillesand Municipality in Agder county, Norway.
 The 3.94 km2 lake is located north of the European route E18 highway about 3 km from the city of Lillesand.
-It is the drinking water reservoir for the municipality of Lillesand.
+It is the drinking water reservoir for Lillesand Municipality.

+Name

+The official name of the lake is Austre Grimevannet and there are two alternate spellings that are approved, but less-preferred: Østre Grimevann and Østre Grimevannet.
+There are also two alternate names that are allowed, but they are also considered less preferred: Furuøyfjorden and Grimevannet.